bystrogenomics/bystro/perl/README.md

 The Bystro Annotator is the fastest and most comprehensive data curation and labeling library in the world for genetic data.
 It take 1 or more VCF ([Variant Call Format](https://samtools.github.io/hts-specs/VCFv4.2.pdf)) or SNP ([PEMapper/PECaller](https://www.pnas.org/doi/full/10.1073/pnas.1618065114)) files as input, and outputs a cleaned and thoroughly labeled (annotated) representation of your data, along with a genotype dosage matrix in the [Arrow Feather V2/IPC format](https://arrow.apache.org/docs/python/feather.html), and a set of statistics on the data.

-Bystro Annotator processes both variants and sample genotypes.
+Bystro Annotator processes both variant and sample genotypes.
 It is capable of processing millions of samples and billions of mutations on commodity hardware such as a laptop or a workstation.
-It is roughly **100,000** times faster than [Variant Effect Predictor](https://www.ensembl.org/info/docs/tools/vep/index.html) (VEP), **1,000** times faster than [Annovar](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/), and **50** times faster than [Illumina Connected Annotations](https://developer.illumina.com/illumina-connected-annotations), all while outputting more annotations than any of these tools.
+It is roughly **100,000** times faster than [Variant Effect Predictor](https://www.ensembl.org/info/docs/tools/vep/index.html) (VEP), **100** times faster than [Annovar](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/), and **50** times faster than [Illumina Connected Annotations](https://developer.illumina.com/illumina-connected-annotations), all while outputting more annotations than any of these tools.
 What takes VEP years to do, Bystro can do in minutes to hours, all without requiring multiple servers.

 Bystro's performance isn't just about speed, it's also about comprehensiveness.
-For instance, because of it's performance, Bystro can afford to provide complete annotations, both genome and exome wide, from gnomad v4.1, for all populations and subpopulations. **No other tool can do this**.
+For instance, because of its performance, Bystro can afford to provide complete annotations from gnomad v4.1, for all populations and subpopulations, from the exomes, genomes, and joint datasets, genome-wide.
+This is intersecting terabytes of data over the entire genome with each variant, all done in microseconds per variant. **No other tool can do this**.

 ## Running Your First Annotation

-See the [INSTALL.md#configuring-the-bystro-annotator](./INSTALL.md#configuring-the-bystro-annotator) section for instructions on how to configure# Bystro Annotator
+See the [INSTALL.md#configuring-the-bystro-annotator](./INSTALL.md#configuring-the-bystro-annotator) section for instructions on how to configure the Bystro Annotator

 ```sh
 bystro-annotate.pl --config ~/bystro/config/hg38.yml --threads 32 --input gnomad.genomes.v4.0.sites.chr22.vcf.bgz --output test/my_annotation --compress gz